rameshxghimire/csv_generator/README.md

-# csv_generator
+# CSV File Generator
-generate dummy csv file with data for test use
+This script generates a dummy csv file of defined size with data for test use.